blackberry/Falco-bypasses/README.md

 ## Previous Work on Falco Bypasses
 This is not the first work on Falco bypasses.
 There were several projects before that focused on different bypass vectors:
-- Sep 2019 - by [NCC Group](https://www.antitree.com/2019/09/container-runtime-security-bypasses-on-falco/) - focused on image names maniulations to leverage Falco rules allow-lists.
+- Sep 2019 - by [NCC Group](https://www.antitree.com/2019/09/container-runtime-security-bypasses-on-falco/) - focused on image name maniulations to leverage Falco rules allow-lists.
 - August 2020 - by [Brad Geesaman](https://darkbit.io/blog/falco-rule-bypass) - similar to previous work, exploited weak image name comparison logic to leverage Falco rules allow-lists.
 - Nov 2020 - by [Leonardo Di Donato](https://www.youtube.com/watch?v=nGqWskXRSmo) - exploited twin syscalls that Falco missed, suggested other ideas used in this report.
 - June 2019 and ongoing - by [maintainers](https://github.com/falcosecurity/falco/issues/676) - ongoing issue handling the missing sister calls